Infrequently Asked Questions: an Interview with Artist Doug Craft

 Back to Top

 Yes.
 That is true.
-It is a big deal about my current work - and a difficulty at the same time.
+It is a big deal about my abstract Collage of Backgrounds work - and a difficulty at the same time.
 The use of Golden Rectangles for the formal image structure, fractal images in the artwork, and Golden Rectangles (or derivatives) for frames is really beating the drum on the "form as metaphor" idea.
-Partly, I am doing this to reinforce the symbolic message that definitely requires more work from viewers to appreciate - at least on the mathematical or scientific level.
+Partly, I am doing this to reinforce the symbolic message that definitely requires more work from viewers to appreciate - at least on the mathematical or intellectual level.
 Very few artists and art lovers are also well versed in math (by the way, very few scientists are well versed in math!).
-I imagine I will be more relaxed about explaining the details in future work, but right now the spark is strong and I am still very excited about these ideas.
+I imagine I will be more relaxed about explaining the details in future work, but right now the spark is strong, and I am still very excited about these ideas.

 Back to Top